loranmutafov/infra-metal/README.md

 ssh-add -L | pbcopy
 ```

-Assuming the machine is currently on `192.168.0.10`, ssh into it with agent forwarding
+Assuming the machine is currently on `192.168.0.10`, ssh into it
 ```shell
 ssh YOUR_USER@192.168.0.10
 ```